Friday,

 Mr Minifie said other vulnerable species of birds such as the brown tree creeper and diamond fire tail, and the grey-headed flying fox transverse huge areas looking for nectar and fruit trees.

-It is unknown by objectors how many trees are marked for removal as the map does not specify how many trees there are in a cluster.
+It is unknown how many trees are marked for removal as the map does not specify how many trees there are in a cluster.

 The group was handed the EPBC on Thursday and there are hundreds of pages to read through.